Mystic-starbite/The-Strongest-Battlegrounds-Killer/README.md

 You might wonder why this exists, Simple.
 TSB is shit.
 Block it FOREVER

+Theorically, this could work with any roblox experience, As long you change the id to the experience you want to block

 ## 🪟 How to Use on Windows

 The Windows script uses **PowerShell** to scan local logs.